An Intersectional Learning Space

 We create intersectional learning spaces, daring to see realities and Christianity from multiple lenses to provide learning at its best.

-“The time for systematic study of Asian American churches is now.
-Innovative Space for Asian American Christianity (ISAAC) began conducting a first-of-its-kind National Survey of Asian American Congregational Leadership Practices in June, 2022 with funding provided by the Lilly Foundation.
+“The time for systematic study of Asian American churches is NOW.
+ISAAC began conducting a first-of-its-kind National Survey of Asian American Congregational Leadership Practices in June, 2022 with funding provided by the Lilly Foundation.
 The congregations participating in this pilot study are all English language congregations, both independent churches as well as those which are part of an Asian immigrant church.
 While this pilot project is ongoing until 2024 with more data analysis forthcoming, this baseline study has already yielded preliminary findings in a number of key areas…”

 People whose intellectual and historical knowledge is unrecorded remain marginalized.
 ISAAC commits to gathering data to reflect the needs of the Asian American Christian community.